First Nations

 If you’ve ever visited us (or made it to the bottom of our website), you will have noticed we start every service with an Acknowledgement of Country.
 This means recognising the traditional custodians of the land on which we’re gathering.

-In the few short months we’ve been gathering, we’ve already received some pretty strong feedback (both positive and negative) on this practice.
+Since we began meeting in January 2023, we’ve received some pretty strong feedback (both positive and negative) on this practice.
 It turns out it can be pretty polarising!
 It’s always good to stay connected to the ‘why’ of whatever we do, so this post is a simple explanation of why we acknowledge country at every Sunday gathering.

 It’s not a political thing